Eyes Without a Face (film): Reception

 The film was re-released in its original and uncut form to American theaters on 31 October 2003.
-On Rotten Tomatoes, Eyes Without a Face has an approval rating of 96%, with an average rating of 8.4/10.
+On Rotten Tomatoes, Eyes Without a Face has an approval rating of 97% from 60 reviews, with an average rating of 8.3/10.
 The critic consensus says "A horrific tale of guilt and obsession, Eyes Without a Face is just as chilling and poetic today as it was when it was first released".
-Metacritic reports that the film has an weighted average of 90 out of 100, indicating "universal acclaim" The reviewers commented on the film's poetic nature and noted the strong influence of French poet and filmmaker Jean Cocteau.
+Many reviewers commented on the film's poetic nature and noted the strong influence of French poet and filmmaker Jean Cocteau.
+The Encyclopedia of Horror Films agreed with the assertion of Cocteau's influence, stating that "Franju invests [the film] with a weird poetry in which the influence of Cocteau is unmistakable".
 Jonathan Rosenbaum of the Chicago Reader praised the film, referring to it as "absurd and as beautiful as a fairy tale".
 J. Hoberman of The Village Voice declared the film "a masterpiece of poetic horror and tactful, tactile brutality".
-The Encyclopedia of Horror Films agreed with the assertion of Cocteau's influence, stating that "Franju invests [the film] with a weird poetry in which the influence of Cocteau is unmistakable".
+Roger Ebert of The Chicago Sun-Times gave the film a positive review, noting the fusion of film noir and surrealism, and writing: "It moved me because the daughter, once she understands what is happening, is more heartbroken over her father's victims than over her own fate."
 David Edelstein, writing for Slate, commented that "the storyline is your standard obsessed-mad-doctor saga, one step above a Poverty Row Bela Lugosi feature ... [b]ut it's Lugosi by way of Cocteau and Ionesco".
 In the 2010s, Time Out polled authors, directors, actors and critics who had worked in the horror genre to vote for their top horror films.
 Time Out placed Eyes Without a Face at number 34 on the top 100.